jshawl/peanut-butter-and-jelly/10-back-and-front-of-front-end/mapping/mapping.md

 ## Homework: Leaflet & API's

+maybe create a repo and provide solution branch? also dont forget to update homework.md

 Steps
 * Create an HTML form.
 Users will use this form to enter an address.
 * Submitting this form should trigger an API call to Google Maps' Geocoder.